Glen Bartlett - Chairman

 Steve joined the Board in 2014 and is a member of the Nominations and Remuneration Committee and is the Board’s representative trustee of the Red and Blue Foundation.

 He is currently Executive Director, Corporate Advisory with Lucerne Investment Partners and is the founder of Peloton Shareholder Services, offering shareholder management and capital raising solutions to a range of ASX listed companies.
-He is Chairman of ASX listed Purifloh Ltd.

 He holds a Diploma in Financial Markets, is a Master Stockbroker and Responsible Executive of the ASX.